bekk/bekk-christmas/post/kotlin/wip-some-fancy-title-with-the-word-reified-in-it.md

   Additionally, in Kotlin we actually have a modifier keyword built into the language, namely _reified_.
-In this article we'll take a closer look at how reification and type erasure are connected, and more specifically how we can combine _inline functions_ and _reified_ generic type parameters in Kotlin to achieve things in generic functions that we normally would not be able to.
+In this article we'll take a closer look at how reification and type erasure are connected, and more specifically how we can combine _inline functions_ and _reified_ type parameters in Kotlin to achieve things in generic functions that we normally would not be able to.
 authors:
   - Sondre Larsen Ovrid
 ---